Aurelia-Axis/InsurO/README.md

 # GigShield - AI Powered Parametric Insurance for Gig Delivery Workers

-### Protecting Gig Workers From Income Disruptions using an AI-enabled parametric insurance platform
+## Protecting Gig Workers From Income Disruptions using an AI-enabled parametric insurance platform

-GigShield is an AI-driven parametric insurance platform designed to protect delivery partners from income loss caused by external disruptions.
+GigShield is an AI-driven parametric insurance platform designed to protect delivery partners from income loss caused by external disruptions such as Traffic congestion, Algorithm changes, Weather or external issues etc.

-Theme: "Ideate & Know Your Delivery Worker"

 ## Problem Statement